 The legislation called for the state to create a reinsurance program that pays 75 percent of non-grandfathered individual market claims that exceed $100,000 — referred to as the attachment point.
 The reinsurance program will continue to pay three-quarters of the bill until the claim reaches $1 million (the $100,000 attachment point is higher than the attachment points being used in most of the other states that have created reinsurance programs, but the $1 million cap is also higher than the caps most of the other states have implemented).

-North Dakota is one of a dozen states that have implemented reinsurance programs using a combination of state funding and federal pass-through funding.
+North Dakota is one of 14 states that have implemented reinsurance programs using a combination of state funding and federal pass-through funding (Virginia will join them as of 2023).
 It’s called pass-through funding because it’s actually federal savings that are passed through to the state.
 Because reinsurance results in lower premiums, the premium tax credits (subsidies) are also smaller.
 That saves the federal government money, and states can use 1332 waivers that allow the state to keep the savings (rather than letting the federal government keep the savings) and use it to fund the reinsurance program.

 For the state portion of the funding, North Dakota’s legislation calls for the state to impose an assessment on group health insurers in the state.
 This is a common approach that other states have successfully used (in most states, the federal pass-through funding covers the majority of the cost, but a state’s 1332 waiver proposal has to demonstrate how the state will fund its portion of the cost).

 Once HB1106 was enacted, North Dakota submitted a 1332 waiver proposal to the federal government in May 2019.
 Approval was granted at the end of July, and North Dakota’s reinsurance program took effect as of 2020.